-most disheartening of which was the active opposition of persons of Washington, particularly the secretary of war.
-So, for practically the whole of the first two years of the war, signal officers on the Northern side had neither electrical telegraph facilities nor Morse operators - they had to rely entirely on the wig-wag system.
-However, by the middle of 1863 there were thirty "flying telegraph" trains in use in the Federal army.
-Here's a picture (fig. 54) of such a train.
+As early as in Jure 1861, Chief Signal Officer Myer had initiated action toward acquiring or obtaining electrical telegraph facilities for use in the field, but with one exception nothing happened.
+The exception was in the case of the episode in the military department in southeast Virginia, commanded by General Benjamin Butler, an episode that clearly foreshadowed the future road for the Signal Corps in regard to electrical signaling: the road was to be closed and barred.
+In August 1861, Colonel Myer tried again and in November of the same year he recommended in his annual report that \$30,000 be appropriated to establish an electric signaling branch in the Signal Corps.
+The proposal failed to meet the approval of the Secretary of War.
+One telegraph train, however, which had been ordered by Myer many months before. was delivered in January 1862.
+The train was tried out in an experimental fashion, and under considerable difficulties, the most disheartening of which was the active opposition of persons in Washington, particularly the Secretary of War.
+So, for practically the whole of the first two years of the war, signal officers on the Northern side had neither electrical telegraph facilities nor Morse operators-they had to rely entirely on the wig-wag system.
+However, by the middle of 1863 there were thirty "flying telegraph" trains in use in the Federal Army.
+Here's a picture of such a train.
 The normal length of field telegraph lines was five to eight miles, though in some cases the instruments had worked at distances as great as twenty miles.
 But even before the Signal Corps began to acquire these facilities, there had been agitation to have them, as well as their Signal Corps operating personnel, all turned over to the USMTC, which had grown into a tightly knit organization of over 1,000 men and had become very influential in Washington, especially by virtue of its support from Secretary of War Stanton.
 As a consequence, the USMTC had its way.
 In the fall of 1863, it took over all the electric telegraph facilities and telegraph operators of the Signal Corps.
-Colonel Myer sadly wrote: "With the loss of its electrical lines the Signal
+Colonel Myer sadly wrote: "With the loss of its electric lines the Signal Corps was crippled."